Skip to Content

 I stayed at the Bayfront Inn, which has the dual advantage of good rates and a location right in the Historic District, across from the marina where several tour boats dock.

-the bayfront inn in st. augustine's historic district.
+The bayfront inn in st. Augustine's historic district.

 It has a small pool on the parking lot side of the property, and a deck that offers a nice place to have coffee with a bay view in the morning.